svenstaro/vmexec/README.md

 ## Features

-- It has a `docker run`-inspired interface that many should already be familiar with.
+- `docker run`-inspired interface that many should already be familiar with
 - Environment variables (`-e/--env`)
 - Volume mounting (`-v/--volume`)
 - Port forwarding (`-p/--publish`)
 - Automatic image pulling (`--pull`)
-- Does the right things automatically for maximum performance (sane CPU, memory, and device settings such as virtio drivers)
+- Does the right things automatically for maximum performance (sane CPU, memory, and device settings such as virtio drivers, terminal input handling)
+- Memory free page reporting so that the host can easily reclaim free memory from the guest (best coupled with `--pmem` to bypass the guest page cache entirely)
 - Image warmup phase with after-first-boot snapshotting for quick VM boot times (usually less than 5s)
 - Doesn't need libvirt, uses QEMU directly
 - Uses [vsock](https://man7.org/linux/man-pages/man7/vsock.7.html) for efficient and secure local transport